 Last month, Editors announced that for this year’s Record Store Day, they’ll be sharing an EP, The Blanck Mass Sessions.
 The 8-song set includes 7 alternative versions of songs from their 2018 album, Violence, plus one previously unheard track, “Barricades.”
 Today, Editors released the new song along with a captivating mechanical music video.

 “Barricades” opens with a stomping beat, a marching sound set to a 1980s-styled track.
-Frontman Tom Smith sings an unusual vocal melody, gliding between low and high notes at whim.
-It makes the song sound a bit unfinished, but in a charming way.
+Frontman Tom Smith sings an octave-jumping vocal melody, gliding between low and high notes at whim.
+On first listen, the strain of his voice makes the song sound raw yet endearing.
 The lyrics are a highlight here, as Tom asks, “How long could you wait for someone you love?”
 He later pleads, “Don’t run away; just barricade now.”
+As with many Editors songs, “Barricades” only gets better with each listen.

 The song’s music video was directed by Hi-Sim and produced by Martin Roker at Black Dog Films.
 Throughout most of the video, machines tossing marbles work smoothly, narrowly avoiding a mess with perfectly timed movements.
 It’s a mesmerizing effect until one little mistake throws the whole thing awry.